 One thing that I love to do with my vegetables is to boil them up in a little bit of broth.
 I use vegetable bouillon cubes personally to create a flavorful broth that I enjoy but you can use chicken or beef broth or any other soup stock that you like.
 I just put a little bit in the bottom of a pan, add the vegetables and then bring to a boil with the pan’s lid on to keep in the flavorful steam.
 It adds richness to the vegetables, whether you eat the broth itself or throw that part out.

-5. A Twist of Citrus.
-Add a little bit of fresh citrus juice on top of freshly steamed vegetables to give them a unique tasty flavor.
+Add a little bit of fresh citrus juice on top of freshly steamed vegetables to give them a uniquely tasty flavor.
 Lemon is most popular and can be used on just about everything (lemon atop broccoli is a favorite of mine personally).
 But experiment with fresh lime, orange and grapefruit juice, too.

-6. Marinade and Throw Veggies on the Grill.
 Grilled vegetables are super tasty and often have a nice crunch to them.
-To avoid using oil or butter on the grill, you’ll want to marinade your veggies first.
-There are many options for marinades; I enjoy ones that are based around soy sauce.
+To avoid using oil or butter on the grill, you’ll want to marinate your veggies first.
+There are many options for marinades; I enjoy ones that are soy sauce based.

-7. Make a Sauce.
-Marinades are great but they aren’t the only way to soak your veggies in flavor.
+Marinades are great, but they aren’t the only way to soak your veggies in flavor.
 Another option is to boil the veggies inside of a sauce.
-Try broccoli cooked in Alfredo sauce, potatoes in curry sauce or mushrooms in red sauce.
+Try broccoli cooked in alfredo sauce, potatoes in curry sauce, or mushrooms in red sauce.

-8. What About Hot Sauce?
-Depending on your taste buds you might like some salsa or hot sauce on top of your favorite steamed veggies.
+Depending on your taste buds, you might like some salsa or hot sauce on top of your favorite steamed veggies.
 Mushrooms and baby corn with some spicy hot sauce on top is a super favorite of mine!